-Ads depicting women ‘painted over’ after Taliban enter Kabul
+Ads depicting women ‘painted over’ after Taliban enters Kabul

 In early July, as Taliban insurgents were seizing territory from government forces across Afghanistan, fighters from the group walked into the offices of Azizi Bank in the southern city of Kandahar and ordered nine women working there to leave.

 The gunmen escorted them to their homes and told them not to return to their jobs.
-Instead, they explained male relatives could take their place, according to three of the women involved and the bank’s manager.
+Instead, they explained that male relatives could take their place, according to three of the women involved and the bank’s manager.

 “It’s really strange to not be allowed to get to work, but now this is what it is,” said 43-year-old Noor Khatera, who had worked in the accounts department of the bank.

-“I taught myself English and even learned how to operate a computer, but now I will have to look for a place where I can just work with more women around.”
+“I taught myself English and even learnt how to operate a computer, but now I will have to look for a place where I can just work with more women around.”

 The incident is an early sign that some of the rights won by Afghan women over the 20 years since the hardline Islamist militant movement was toppled could be reversed.

-The Taliban have steadily overrun the country since US troops began withdrawing in May and the insurgents entered the capital on Sunday.
+The Taliban has steadily overrun the country since US troops began withdrawing in May and the insurgents entered the capital on Sunday.

-When they last ruled Afghanistan from 1996 to 2001, women could not work, girls were not allowed to attend school and women had to cover their face and be accompanied by a male relative if they wanted to venture out of their homes.
+When the group last ruled Afghanistan, from 1996 to 2001, women could not work, girls were not allowed to attend school and women had to cover their faces and be accompanied by a male relative if they wanted to venture out of their homes.

 Women who broke the rules sometimes suffered humiliation and public beatings by the Taliban’s religious police under the group’s strict interpretation of Islamic law.

-During hitherto fruitless talks over a political settlement in recent years, Taliban leaders made assurances to the West that women would enjoy equal rights in accordance with what was granted by Islam, including the ability to work and be educated.
+During hitherto fruitless talks over a political settlement, Taliban leaders made assurances to the West that women would enjoy equal rights in accordance with what was granted by Islam, including the ability to work and be educated.

-Two days after the episode at Azizi Bank, a similar scene played out at a branch of another Afghan lender, Bank Milli, in the western city of Herat, according to two female cashiers who witnessed it.
+Two days after the episode at Azizi Bank, a similar scene played out at a branch of another Afghan lender, Bank Melli, in the western city of Herat, according to two female cashiers who witnessed it.

 Three Taliban fighters carrying guns entered the branch, admonishing female employees for showing their faces in public.
 Women there quit, sending male relatives in their place.